IsaacHorvath/playcount-sync/README.md

 Use Python to sync a Rhythmbox xml database to an Airsonic HSQLDB

+Requires JPype and JayDeBeApi.
+Use: `pip install jpype jaydebeapi`

 So far this just adds a new HSQLDB table, so there will be no effect on either player yet.
 Todo:
 - full playcount sync
 - add default database locations